ShiveshSinghRao/Elastic-Search-Implementation/README.md

 ## Credits

-This Real-Time Message Management System is developed by [Your Name] as part of [Your Project or Course].
+This Real-Time Message Management System was developed by Shivesh.

-For more information or queries, please reach out to [Your Contact Information].
+For more information or queries, please reach out to shiveshsinghrao@gmail.com